ErenGulenoglu/A-Dream-of-The-Nine/A Dream of The Nine/The Land of The Awakened (Marterial Plance)/The Senate and People of Utland/Provinces/Independent/Forlornwoods/Locations/Forlornwoods.md

 Before the War of Flames, the people of House Orvyll inhabited [[Greentown]].
 After the war, the human, dwarf, and halfling populations shifted to [[King's Stand]], leaving the western Forlornwoods to [[Burned Claws Tribe]] around 856 AA.

+In addition, [[Saltuarius Tribe]]—a small migrant gatherers—travelled in the forest seasonally.

 After _the War of Flames_, as the region grew more isolated, sightings of goblinoids became increasingly common.

 It is said that Forlornwoods still harbors ancient nature spirits who hide themselves from the sleepers.